 Modernist Cooking Has Raised People's Awareness About the Science of Food

 This is probably the biggest influence modernist cooking has had.
 You can see it everywhere, from Food Network shows to blogs to newspaper articles.
-Cooking is no longer just about "hey, I found this great recipe."
+Cooking is no longer just about "hey, I found this great recipe I want to share."
 It's about process, history, health, and lifestyle.
 Food has become a way to understand ourselves and our culture, and a way to express ourselves.
 Perhaps it always has been--but modernist cuisine has made us all more aware of this.

 The upshot is that because of the influence of modernist cuisine, people are more aware of food sourcing.
 No, not all chefs who care about quality ingredients are modernist, but modernist cuisine has been largely responsible for bringing these ideas to the general public--again, because of its emphasis on knowledge and science-based cooking methods.
 Because of the modernist movement--and, of course, the Myhrvold books--cooks have developed a heightened awareness about the role of both fresh, quality ingredients and processed foods in their kitchens--and about how these can both be used to create healthy, tasty food.